vervain

 Botanical name: Verbena officinalis

-Folk names: Wizard’s herb
+Folk names: Wizard’s herb, simpler’s joy

 Type: Perennial